Pilot Eyes

 E.W.
 "Pop" Cleveland With Beech Staggerwing, Date Unknown

 Mr. Endle recalls his visit with Cleveland, "I was only about 8 years old when I met "Pop" (circa 1949-50) on a visit to my aunt's office.
 She took me to his office where he was sitting - model planes everywhere - he gave me two (Saber Jet and commercial plane).
-It was several years after that when the they perished."
+It was several years after that when they perished."

 ---o0o---